jakobteuber/errantibus/Readme.md

 If you want to build for release, you can define `ERRANTIBUS_NODEBUG`.
 If it is defined, the debug versions won't create asserts.
-Instead, it will inform the compiler that the asserted condition will always hold, so it can optimized based on, e.g. the unreachability of a `failDbg`.
+Instead, it will inform the compiler that the asserted condition will always hold, so it can optimize based on, e.g. the unreachability of a `failDbg`.
 The assertions that are always active will still be active, if they fail the program will be terminated with a minimal notice.

+# Limitations
+With optimizations enables, line information may be off by a couple of lines, causing the source snippets to be garbage.
+Still, the symbol names should be correct.
+For best results, turn off optimizations while debugging.

 # Setup